lindalcastillo2779-web/Texas-CNA-Academy-App/README.md

 1. **Students** can use it to prepare for nurse aide exams and track progress.
 2. **CNAs** can use it to monitor renewal readiness and CEU-related information.
-3. **Instructors and program leaders** can use it to organize training support materials, study groups, and mentoring.
+3. **Instructors and program leaders** can use it to organize training support materials, study groups, mentoring, compliance reminders, and internal workflow support.
-4. **Facilities and administrators** can use it to support staffing, workforce outreach, and compliance workflows.
+4. **Facilities and administrators** can use it to support staffing, workforce outreach, regulatory update review, staff workflow tracking, and compliance workflows. [code_file:148][code_file:150][code_file:151][code_file:152]

 ### Typical uses